CartoDB/airship/DEVELOPERS.md

 This is a [Lerna](https://lernajs.io/) [monorepo](https://en.wikipedia.org/wiki/Monorepo) composed of 3 node packages in the `packages`.

+## Developing

+Run `npm run dev` to start developing.
+This commands starts the Stencil compiler for the components and the Sass compiler for the styles.
+Both in watch mode.

+If you need to use a browser to test your development, please open a new shell prompt and run `npm run serve` to start a dev server.

 ## Testing

 - `airship-styles` are tested using [BackstopJS](https://github.com/garris/BackstopJS) using Docker both in CI and locally to have consistent results.